Privacy notice

 How is your data stored?

 All personal data collected is stored securely within dedicated, externally hosted NHS-approved systems.
-All systems meet NHS and UK data security standards (e.g., ISO 27001, Cyber Essentials, DSP Toolkit compliance).
-No data will be stored outside of the UK.
+All systems meet NHS and UK data security standards.
+No IBPS service user data will be stored outside of the UK.

-Access to stored data within the chosen systems is subject to robust access controls, managed by Newcastle Hospitals.
+Access to stored data within IBPS systems is subject to robust access controls, with routine monitoring conducted by Newcastle Hospitals as Programme Lead.

 How long will we keep your data?